Piedmont Spotlight: Grasslands, Meadows, and Savannas

 Opportunities

 Small landowners and large landowners alike have the opportunity to reclaim or restore their grasslands, meadows, or savannas to make them suitable for native Pennsylvanian plants and wildlife.
-On a small scale, individual homeowners can diversify the species compositions of their laws.
+On a small scale, individual homeowners can diversify the species compositions of their lawns.
 Most lawns are a monoculture of non-native cool-season grasses, which offer very little in the way of wildlife habitat.
 Planting native warm-season grasses and forbs, such as Indian grass, little bluestem, or side-oats grama is a great way to add new habitat structure while also creating new visual interest.
 Enthusiastic homeowners might also consider undertaking a lawn-to-meadow conversion.
 This would involve removing portions of the existing lawn and establishing a new cohort of native GMS species.
-Pennsylvania residents can receive help for these projects through the DCNR’s Lawn Conversion program
+Pennsylvania residents can receive help for these projects through the DCNR’s Lawn Conversion program.

 Large landowners can integrate historic disturbance patterns and GMS structures into their land management practices.
 Though it’s still very difficult for private landowners to organize and implement prescribed burns on their properties, landowners should consider implementing rotational grazing practices that result in heavy grazing pressures on some areas and light pressures in other areas within the same season.
 Landowners should also consider introducing native warm and cool-season grasses into their pastures and hayfields.
 Finally, barriers that interrupt contiguous blocs of habitat should be removed where prudent.